chrissy-hi/Multiplayer-Drawing-Game/README.md

 ﻿## Multiplayer Drawing Game

-Multiplayer drawing game developed using using TypeScript, HTML, Tailwind CSS and Socket.io.
+Multiplayer drawing game developed using TypeScript, HTML, Tailwind CSS and Socket.io.

 This game allows playing and messaging to occur simultaneously across connected clients.
 Users are able to join a room, set their username, message other users and draw on a canvas with other users.
+After the users have finished drawing they are able to save their image as a pdf or clear their individual canvas.

+Features that will be added:
+*dark mode

 ## Video Walkthrough